Distinguishing simple and complex contagion processes on networks: Robustness with respect to incomplete observations

 \section{Robustness with respect to incomplete observations}

 The results presented in the main text have been obtained by observing the entire infection chains, i.e. all the infected nodes with their infection order.
 Here we explore a more realistic case where the access to infection data is limited and only a partial observation of infection chains is possible.
-In the two following sections we show how the proposed classification changes with respect to a reduction in the number of observed infections: first observing just a random percentage of nodes, secondly observing just the first infected.
+Here we show how the proposed classification changes with respect to a reduction in the number of observed infections: first observing just a random percentage of nodes, secondly observing just the first infected.